jaspwr/LiA/README.md

 ```
 # Installation
 * __Windows:__ Download the latest release from the [releases page](https://github.com/jaspwr/LiA/releases).
 There is currently no installer so you will need to add the directory to your path manually.
+* __Arch Linux:__ Clone this repository and use the PKGBUILD.
+I'm working on adding this to the AUR.
 * __Other:__ Follow the instructions in the [building](#building) section.
 # Usage
 ```bash